 - Portion distortion is common.
 A serving size is considered 1 spray.
 An 8 oz bottle has 1130 servings.
 To put this into perspective, 40 sprays equals 1 tablespoon.

-This applies to popular cooking sprays that many of us routinely use, as well.
+This also applies to popular cooking sprays that many of us routinely use.
 Take Pam cooking spray as an example.
 A ⅓ second spray is zero calories.
-A one second spray is 8 calories.
+A one-second spray is 8 calories.
 Again, how many calories/points have I been adding by not counting a real serving of this?

 Both ICBINB spray and Pam are two of my favorite kitchen staples.
-I’ll continue to use both products, but maybe not quite so generously.
+I’ll continue using both products, but maybe not so generously.

 2. Brummel & Brown – 45 calories/2 points per tablespoon